 - and all kind of tourists mainly occupied by taking selfies in strange positions or buying souvenirs.

 But let’s start with the easiest 1: the ruins.
-You’ll not loose too much time on that.
+You’ll not lose too much time on that.
 Simply because nowhere you’re allowed to enter or to climb anything.
 And they are by far less interesting than those at other sites.

-So a look at the pyramid called El Castillo.
+So, a look at the pyramid called El Castillo.

-On to the famous building: the Templo de Los Guerreros.
+On to the most famous building: the Templo de Los Guerreros.
 On top of it the even more famous Chac Mool – everywhere in Mexico’s PR work you see this statue.
 Of course, the whole building is closed.
-So no chance to see Chac Mool.
+So, no chance to see Chac Mool.
 Nevertheless, some other details you may discover by using a good telephoto lens.